 Call it hydrotherapy or spa day, baths are for more than just getting clean.
 With the flood of luxurious bath products it's no wonder people are treating them like a relaxing at-home vacation.
 But there's more to the tub than just bubbles.
 The warm water combined with full body submersion has numerous health benefits and is a great way to get natural relief.

-So whether you've got a health condition or the usual aches and pains, baths may just be your natural solution.
+So whether you've got a health condition or the usual aches and pains, baths may just be your solution.
 Try settling down for:

 A new study

 conducted on chronic migraine patients revealed that hydrotherapy (a fancy way of saying water therapy) has a significant difference to their pain level and frequency of headaches and migraines.
 And it didn't even need to be a full bath.
 Foot baths and an ice massage can be just as effective for those that don't have time for a bath every day.
 Adding lavender

 or peppermint to the warm water activates a kind of aromatherapy that helps fight off the pain.
 But don't soak too long or in too hot of water or you could catch another headache all over again.